 Senior Independent Director

-In line with Provision 12 of the Code, Nick Hewson was appointed as the Senior Independent Director on 7 November 2018, having succeeded Debbie Hewitt in this position.
+In line with Provision 12 of the Code, Nick Hewson was appointed as the Senior Independent Director on 7 November 2018.

 Nick Hewson has a wealth of experience as a Non-Executive Director and, having been on the Board since 2012, has a good understanding of the business.